Ebony and Ivory: Background

-McCartney wrote "Ebony and Ivory" at his farm in Scotland.
+McCartney wrote "Ebony and Ivory" at his farm in Scotland in 1978.
+He first rehearsed the song with Wings in 1979.
 The song uses the ebony (black) and ivory (white) keys on a piano as a metaphor for integration and racial harmony.
 The title was inspired by McCartney hearing Spike Milligan say, "Black notes, white notes, and you need to play the two to make harmony, folks!"
 The figure of speech is much older.
 It was popularised by James Aggrey in the 1920s, inspiring the title of the pan-African journal The Keys, but was in use from at least the 1840s.

 While writing the song, McCartney envisaged singing it with a black male singer.
 He and Wonder recorded it together at George Martin's AIR Studios in Montserrat during sessions lasting from 27 February to 2 March 1981.
 McCartney then carried out overdubs on the track at AIR in London.
 Due to conflicting work schedules, McCartney and Wonder filmed their parts for the song's music video separately (as explained by McCartney in his commentary for The McCartney Years 3-DVD boxed set).

 A video for the solo version was also made, which showed McCartney playing piano with a bright spotlight, and black men in prison, including one of them being uplifted by the song, dancing and listening to it in prison as well as in the studio.
 This version was directed by Barry Myers on 11 February 1982.
 That same day, McCartney filmed a promotional interview for the Tug of War album.

 The B-side of the single, "Rainclouds", was written by McCartney and Denny Laine, though on early pressings of the single the song was credited only to McCartney.
 According to authors Chip Madinger and Mark Easter, "Rainclouds" is "perhaps most notorious" as the track that McCartney worked on during 9 December 1980, straight after hearing that John Lennon had been fatally shot in New York.
 When leaving AIR Studios in central London that evening, he said in response to a TV reporter's question about the murder: "drag, isn't it?"
 The footage was included in news broadcasts around the world and McCartney's apparent casualness, though masking his profound shock, earned condemnation from the press.